Salesforce GitHub Integration: How to Set up a Sync in 6 Steps

 initiate GitHub salesforce integration in script mode

-Choose the repository you need to sync issues from on the GitHub instance.
+Choose the repository you need to sync issues from the GitHub instance.
 Select the correct one from the drop-down list.
 Click “Initiate”.

 sync github to salesforce